ledroide/kd/README.md

 ```
 docker-compose run kafka /opt/kafka/bin/kafka-topics.sh \
  --zookeeper zookeeper:2181 --list > /tmp/alltopics
+echo "Number of topics in the cluster : $(wc -l /tmp/alltopics | cut -d ' '  -f 1)"
 ```
 * pick up a topic from the list, store it in a file and in a variable
 ```